 How do I test my alternator to determine that it is terrible?

-Before the engine starts, you must open the hood and drive the car away from the curb.
+Before the engine starts, open the hood and drive the car away from the curb.
 While the engine is running, unplug the negative wire from the battery.
 If the vehicle stalls or dies, the alternator is likely broken.
 This is caused by the alternator not generating enough electricity to keep the car running.

 What Happens If You Disconnect The Battery While The Automobile Is Still Running?